paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-753-united-states-military-academy.md

 (5) six persons designated by the President.

-**(b)** The persons designated by the President serve for three years each except that any member whose term of office has expired shall continue to serve until his successor is appointed.
+**(b)** The persons designated by the President serve for three years each except that any member whose term of office has expired shall continue to serve until his successor is appointed by the President.
 The President shall designate two persons each year to succeed the members whose terms expire that year.

 **(c)** If a member of the Board dies or resigns, a successor shall be designated for the unexpired portion of the term by the official who designated the member.